kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/01_propsAsPropTypes.lean.md

-# Propositions as Types in Prop
+# Propositions as Logical Types

 <!-- toc -->